What does Volunteering Abroad mean?

 Which volunteer project suits me?

-To find the volunteer project that suits you best, be clear about where your strengths and personal abilities are but also keep in mind your personal interests.
+To find the collaborative service project that suits you best, be clear about where your strengths and personal abilities are but also keep in mind your personal interests.
 Write down the answers to this questionnaire: What do you like to do?
 What would you like to do?
 Which activities do you do well?
 What can you do especially good?
 Which character traits are most pronounced and would most benefit a given volunteer project?
 Think about where your personal and physical limits are.
 Do you have fears or health restrictions that could affect your involvement in a volunteer project?
 This brainstorming will certainly crystallize very quickly what kind of volunteer work suits you best.

 Thanks to the many volunteer opportunities that we offer in Chile, you will most certainly find the project, which is consistent with your strengths, interests and abilities.
 Our experienced staff will also be happy to advise you personally.

 Planning and organizing your volunteer work abroad, on-site support

 You found your favorite among our many volunteer projects?
 Then the next step is to plan and organize your volunteering abroad.
 Such a journey must be well planned and organized.
 Here you can trust the experienced employees of Chile Inside.
 Since 2003 we help volunteers from all over the world to fulfill their dream of volunteering abroad.
 With great care we organize your volunteer position as well as accommodation and Spanish course in Chile if desired.
 In addition, we help you with travel planning, questions about the appropriate health insurance abroad and we are based on the ground to give local support.